tbma2014us/ops-tools/README.md

 Creates a clone of the running AWS EC2 or RDS instance by name or instance id

 ## instances-backup.py
-Multi-threaded AWS EC2 instances backup into AMIs by tag, instance id or name
+Multithreading AWS EC2 instances backup into AMIs by tag, instance id or name

+## rotate.py
+Rotates the expiring AWS keys and writes it into the localconfig files

 ## start-stop.py
 Starts or stops AWS EC2 instances by name or instance id